 Have you ever been on a long drive on Christmas Eve?
 Probably have, haven’t you?
 To get to some weird family member’s house in the middle of arse-where - one of those houses that has a private drive which is just a road, a really long road.
 Thankfully, nine times out of ten you get there without your car breaking down or you literally dying - all you truthfully have to endure is a wet slab of ham and a roast potato made out of talcum powder.

 For the family in Dead End, watery gravy is far from the list of problems they have to suffer when their car stops on a deserted road in the middle of the night.
-Instead, it’s spooky ghost-women in a white dress luring them to their death in the woods - I’ll take the crusty spuds, thank you very much.
+Instead, it’s a spooky ghost-woman in a white dress luring them to their death in the woods - I’ll take the crusty spuds, thank you very much.

 Look, I’ll level with ya - this one ain’t scary, buster, but I’m coming to the end of the list and there aren’t that many actually good Christmas horror movies.
 Still, there is one about a serial killer who gets doused in toxic waste while lying on the snow and turns into a killer snowman.